nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 is in the `housekeeperList`.

 Step 5: `removeHousekeeperInList` will call `getHousekeeperRemove` method which will derive the index of the housekeeper recorded in the list.
 It would return an integer.
-Assume housekeeper `susan` is recorded in the list and is is in index `0` of the list.
+Assume housekeeper `susan` is recorded in the list and is in index `0` of the list.

 Step 6: With the index given, method `removeHousekeeper` will be called to remove housekeeper profile from the list.